Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

-In the lower panels in Figure \ref{fig:max}, the dependency of $\alpha_{\rm max}$ and $E_{\rm p, max}$ on pulse duration $\Delta t$ is shown instead.
-The star symbols correspond to the averaged values.
-For the first three groups the increase in averaged pulse-duration, is correlated with the decrease in averaged values of $\alpha_{\rm max}$ and $E_{\rm p, max}$ (cf. Fig. \ref{fig:distrubution_best_model}).
-Again the last group with $P_{(4+5+6})$ differs from the trend by having a shorter (averaged) pulse duration.
+In the lower panels in Figure \ref{fig:max}, the dependency of $\alpha_{\rm max}$ and $E_{\rm p, max}$ on pulse duration $\Delta t$ is shown.
+The colored star correspond to the average values.
+For the first three groups, the increase in average pulse duration is correlated with the decrease in the average values of $\alpha_{\rm max}$ and $E_{\rm p, max}$ (see Fig. \ref{fig:distrubution_best_model}).
+Again, the last group with $P_{(4+5+6})$ differs from the trend by having a shorter (average) pulse duration.
 However, instrumental effects might play a role here.
-The fluxes of later pulses are lower, hence, the full duration of the pulses might not be apparent above the background noise level.
+The fluxes of later pulses are lower; hence, the full duration of the pulses might not be apparent above the background noise level.